 As such, it would be inappropriate for CREST to formally endorse training courses as this may provide the impression that attendance on a course can lead to a qualification being awarded.
 CREST does, however, recognise the need for professional development programmes that include attendance on training courses.
 To this end, CREST reviews training courses against the CREST syllabus and the National Occupational Standards; these assessments provide a clear and objective view of the course content and the level at which specific subject areas are being taught.
-You will find a list of the CREST Accredited training courses here.
+You will find a list of the CREST Approved Training Providers and their courses here.
 Should the course provider wish, the training course review will be taken by e-Skills (now known as The Tech Partnership) to be included within their wider portfolio.

 CREST has worked very closely with The Tech Partnership, the skills arm of the Information Economy Council (IEC), in the development of a set of National Occupational Standards (NOS) describing the role and requirements of a penetration tester.
 Further occupational standards are in the process of being developed for intrusion analysis and security architecture roles.